ustaxcourt/ef-cms/docs/testing.md

 docker run --platform=linux/amd64 -it --rm -v `pwd`/shared/test-output:/home/app/shared/test-output efcms-local sh -c "npm run test:document-generation"
 ```

-After inspecting the failed pdfs, override the existing the pdfs by running the following command:
+If you want to replace the expected output images with the images created during a local test run, you should carefully inspect the failed PDFs before using the command below to replace the existing the pdfs:
 ```cp -r shared/test-output/*.png shared/test-pdf-expected-images/```

 ### M1 Users